cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Client (U): Entity which has knowledge of a password and wishes to authenticate.
 - Server (S): Entity which authenticates clients using passwords.
-- (skX, pkX): A group key pair used in role X; skX is the private key and pkX is the public key.
+- (skX, pkX): A key pair used in role X; skX is the private key and pkX is the public key.
 For example, (skU, pkU) refers to the U's private and public key.
 - pk(skX): The public key corresponding to private key skX.
 - encode_big_endian(x, n): An byte string encoding the integer value x as an n-byte